ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-7-2.md

-Chapter 7: Encouraging Positive Performance Through Feedback: Motivating Employees Through Feedback and Recognition
+Motivating Employees Through Feedback and Recognition
 ===================================================================================================================

 Encouraging positive performance is essential for effective feedback in the workplace.
 In this chapter, we will explore the techniques and strategies necessary for motivating employees through feedback and recognition.